martinboers/plcnext-book/src/ch01-04-file-system.md

 > Note that in the case shown in the lower right corner of the above table, data loss may occur.

-More information on this topic is available in the [PLCnext Technology Info Centre](http://plcnext-infocenter.s3-website.eu-central-1.amazonaws.com/PLCnext_Technology_InfoCenter/PLCnext_Technology_InfoCenter/WBM/Security_SD_Card.htm).
+More information on this topic is available in the [PLCnext Technology Info Centre][sd-card-info].

 ### Deleting and Restoring File Systems